 Reference: Section 26 of the Employment Standards Act

 What conditions must an employee meet before they can take parental leave?

-An employee must have worked for an employer for 12 consecutive months before he or she is entitled to parental leave.
-They must give the employer at least 4 weeks written notice prior to the leave.
+An employee must have worked for an employer for 12 consecutive months before they are entitled to parental leave.
+They must give the employer at least 4 weeks’ written notice prior to the leave.
 Parental leave must be taken within the first year of the baby’s life or within a year of the adopted child arriving at the employee’s home.